aaruff/JavaFX8-SceneNavigationBoilerplate/README.md

 ##### Step 4: Controller Setup

+To use a controller with the SceneNavigator it must implement the `Swappable` interface, which has two abstract
+methods:

+ * `onLoad(SceneName previousSceneName)` - which is used perform any preparation required when navigating to a scene controller.
-To use a controller with the SceneNavigator it must implement the `Updateable` interface, which is used to provide controllers with a `onNavigateUpdate(SceneName previousSceneName)` method.
-When navigating to a new scene, the `onNavigateUpdate` function is called with the previous scene name.
-This would allow a controller to determine the source from which the user has navigated from.
-Below is an example of an JavaFX Controller implementing `Updateable`, and updating a `Label` with the previous screen name:
+ * `onUnload()` - which is used to perform any cleanup required when navigating from a controller.

+Below is an example of an JavaFX Controller implementing `Swappable`, and updating a `Label` with the previous screen name, and clearing it when leaving the scene:
 ```
-public class FirstController implements Updatable, Initializable {
+public class FirstController implements Swappable, Initializable {
     @Override
-    public void onNavigateUpdate(SceneName previousSceneName) {
+    public void onLoad(SceneName previousSceneName) {
         notifyLabel.setText("Previous: " + previousSceneName.toString());
+    }

+    public void onUnload() {
+        notifyLabel.setText("");
     }

     ...